+Note.
 BERT stands for Bidirectional Encoder Representations from Transformers.
 It is a deep neural network architecture built on the latest advances in deep learning for NLP.
 It was released in 2018 by Google, and achieved State-Of-The-Art (SOTA) performance in multiple natural language understanding (NLU) benchmarks.
 Today, other transformer-based models, such as GPT-3 (read more about GPT-3 in KNIME) or PaLM, have outperformed BERT.
 Nevertheless, BERT represents a fundamental breakthrough in the adoption and consolidation of transformer-based models in advanced NLP applications.

 Use BERT with KNIME

 Harnessing the power of the BERT language model for multi-class classification tasks in KNIME Analytics Platform is extremely simple.
 This is possible thanks to the Redfield BERT Nodes extension, which bundles up the complexity of this transformer-based model in easy-to-configure nodes that you can drag and drop from the KNIME Hub (Fig. 1).

 Similarly to other deep learning implementations with KNIME, the BERT nodes require the set up of the KNIME Python Integration and the installation of all necessary dependencies in a defined Python Deep Learning environment.

 Note.
 It is good practice to create a separate Conda environment for each project and install the necessary dependencies.
 Read more about How to Set Up the Python Extension and Manage Your Python Environments with Conda and KNIME.

 Train a sentiment predictor of US airline reviews